What Is Cocaine Cut With? | Cocaine Cutting Agents

 Some people cut cocaine with local anesthetics like benzocaine, lidocaine, and procaine to produce a pleasant numbing effect.
 These substances can cause methemoglobinemia, a life-threatening condition in which your blood doesn’t receive enough oxygen.

 Other cocaine additives that can have a numbing effect include over-the-counter pain relievers like acetaminophen (also called Tylenol or Paracetamol).
 At high doses, acetaminophen can cause liver failure and death.

-Some people also add phenacetin, a pain reliever that’s no longer used for medical purposes because it can cause problems like liver damage, trouble breathing, cancer, and even death.
+Some people also add phenacetin, a pain reliever that’s no longer used for medical purposes because it can cause chronic kidney disease, kidney failure, kidney cancer, bladder cancer, other cancers of the urinary tract, and death.